nuxt-community/netlify-files-module/README.md

 - Type: `String`
 - Default: `srcDir`

-The directory where your _headers, _redirects and netlify.toml files are located.
+The directory where your _headers, _redirects and netlify.toml files that should be copied are located.

+### `netlifyToml`

+- Type: `Object` or `Function` (must return `Object`)
+- Default: `undefined`

+Object to create a `netlify.toml` from.
+If set, `netlify.toml` will not be copied, but programmatically created instead.

 ## Usage

+### Copying

-Currently, the module will look for `_headers`, `_redirects` and `netlify.toml` files and will copy them into the generate folder
-(default: `dist`) after static generation.
+The module will look for `_headers`, `_redirects` and `netlify.toml` files and will copy them into the generate folder (default: `dist`) after static generation.
 If you have them directly in your project folder, you don't have to do anything else.
-In case the files are somewhere else you can configure the directory (see below)
+In case the files are somewhere else, you can configure the directory (see below)

 ```js
 export default {